nymtech/dev-portal/src/integrations/faq.md

 ### What is Circulating Supply and how to find out the distribution amount?

-The Circulating Supply is the number of available `NYM` tokens in the Nyx blockchain system that are often used by exchanges.
+The Circulating Supply is the number of available `NYM` tokens on Ethereum as ERC20s and the Nyx blockchain.

-The up-to-date Validator API endpoints can be found via the [Swagger Documentation](https://validator.nymtech.net/api/swagger/index.html).
-There you will be able to find out using the following API calls to retrieve the correct distribution amount and circulating supply within Nym.
+The Validator API endpoints can be found via the [Swagger Documentation](https://validator.nymtech.net/api/swagger/index.html).
+The following endpoints can be called to retrieve the correct distribution amount and circulating supply within Nym:

+Using this API endpoint calls up-to-date information on various token metrics such as `total_supply`, `mixmining_reserved`, `vesting_tokens` and `circulating_supply` available on the market.

-- GET `/circulating-supply`
+`/circulating-supply`

+Using this API endpoint calls information about the total supply value of tokens.
-- GET `/circulating-supply/total-supply-value`
+`/circulating-supply/total-supply-value`

+Using this API endpoint, calls information about the circulating supply value of tokens.
-- GET `circulating-supply/circulating-supply-value`
+`circulating-supply/circulating-supply-value`

 ## `NYM` Token
 The token used to reward mixnet infrastructure operators - `NYM` - is one of the native tokens of the Nyx blockchain.
 The other token is `NYX`.